One Method to Solve all Stock Problems on LeetCode

 .
 Therefore, the rest

-action should also have two states: one after buy
+operation should be divided into two states: one after buy

 (holding a stock) and one after sell

 (not holding a stock).
-Don't forget, we also have a limit on the number of transactions k
+Additionally, we have a limit on the number of transactions k

 .